Laparoscopy - diagnostic; Exploratory laparoscopy

 You will recover for a few hours at the hospital before going home.
 You will probably not stay overnight after a laparoscopy.

 You will not be allowed to drive home.
-Someone should be available to pick you up after the procedure.
+Someone should be available to take you home after the procedure.

 Why the Test is Performed